Also on this page: History of Railholiday| Carriage Histories | FAQ's

 Is you accommodation suited for people with limited mobility?

-Millpool offers fully accessible self catering holiday accommodation that is perfectly equipped for wheelchair users.
+Millpool offers fully accessible self catering holiday accommodation that is perfectly equipped for wheelchair users and has a Visit England M3 rating.
 The Travelling Post Office is suitable for anyone with limited mobility and has a ramp.

 Is it good for trainspotting and rail enthusiasts?